Connecticut Nurse Aide Registry

 Phone: (866) 499-7485

-The Connecticut Nurse Aide Registry is the responsibility of the Connecticut Department of Public Health (DPH).
+The Connecticut Nurse Aide Registry, or Connecticut CNA Registry, is the responsibility of the Connecticut Department of Public Health (DPH).
 Prometric has been approved to manage the registry and develop and administer the competency exam for nurse aides in Connecticut.

 Becoming a NEW Certified Nurse Aide in Connecticut